Vijayabaskar56/100x/resumetailwind/README.md

  - Also learned the CSS and it's best pratices
  - learnd for the first time about the new utility first aprouch and withness the power of tailwind, and it's core component
  - how to think in terms of component driven development

+## feature
+- support both dark and white mode based on the user mode
+- working form with the help of emailjs